apache/spark/docs/configuration.md

   <td><code>spark.submit.pyFiles</code></td>
   <td></td>
   <td>
-    Comma-separated list of .zip, .egg, or .py files to place on the PYTHONPATH for Python apps.
+    Comma-separated list of .zip, .egg, .whl or .py files to place on the PYTHONPATH for Python apps.
   </td>
 </tr>
 <tr>